Introduction

 - Concrete Mixing and Pouring:

-- Mix the concrete according to the manufacturer’s guidelines, aiming for the right consistency—not too runny or too thick.
+- Mix concrete according to manufacturer guidelines, aiming for the right consistency.

-- For larger areas, using a wheelbarrow or concrete pump can help spread it evenly.
+- For larger areas, use a wheelbarrow or concrete pump to spread it evenly.

 - Leveling and Smoothing:

-- Smooth the surface with a float to bring fine particles to the top for a nice finish.
+- Smooth the surface with a float, bringing fine particles to the top for a nice finish.

 - Edge Work:

-- Use an edging tool to round the edges.
-This gives a professional look and helps prevent chipping.
+- Use an edging tool to round edges, providing a professional look and preventing chipping.

 - Jointing: